ReneRuts/Python-toolkit/README.md

 - **Use Case:** Identify specific file types (e.g., `.log`, `.txt`) and generate searchable reports.
 - **How it Works:**
-  - `glob` and `fnmatch` scan recursively for matching files.
+  - Scans directories using `glob` and `fnmatch` to locate files matching a pattern.
-  - `email.mime` constructs the report.
+  - Constructs email reports with `email.mime`.
-  - `http.client` is used to simulate HTTP status reporting for email operations.
+  - Uses `http.client` to simulate HTTP status reporting during email operations.

 ---